Skip to content ↓

 2. A term used in connection with separated and divorced parents to refer to the parent who does not have custody of the child, or the parent with whom the child does not live with the majority of the time.
 If, however, there are extenuating circumstances that prevent noncustodial parent information from being provided, you may request a waiver of the noncustodial parent’s information. back to text

-4. Cash, non-retirement investments, real estate (other than your primary home), the value of businesses, etc. back to text
+5. Cash, non-retirement investments, real estate (excluding your primary home), the value of businesses, etc. back to text